Ayoka Chenzira, Ph.D.

 Chenzira has worked and lectured extensively on film throughout the United States, South America, and Europe; traversing the African continent collecting oral narratives from women, as well as training emerging filmmakers.

 Chenzira received her degrees in film production and education from New York University and Columbia University/Teachers’ College.
-As Professor of Film at The City College of New York, she taught filmmaking to an international student body for nearly twenty years; co-creating the MFA program in Media Arts Production in 1996.
+As professor of film at The City College of New York, she taught filmmaking to an international student body for nearly twenty years and co-created the MFA program in Media Arts Production in 1996.
 Many of her films are in permanent collections including the Museum of Modern Art in New York, some of which have been translated into French and Japanese.

 Recipient of numerous prestigious awards, including a Sony Innovator Award for her early work with converging film, video and computer animation; The Black Women’s Film Preservation Society in Atlanta’s Trailblazer Award in 2002; she became the first African-American professor to receive a Distinguished Educator Award from Apple Computer for her work with storytelling and digital technology (2003).